This guide shows Premium Plan customers how to migrate to the Google Maps Platform pay-as-you-go pricing model.

 Prior to contract expiration

-- Customer: Sign a renewal contract with Partner which includes the new Google Maps Platform Terms of Service.
+- Customer: Sign a renewal contract with Partner which includes the Google Maps Platform Terms of Service.

 - Partner: Conducts the process for requesting a volume price discount for customer.
 We recommend performing this step at least 2 weeks prior to your renewal to allow for processing time.